MyCare Ohio FAQ

 More information on Transportation Assistance.

-12. How can I file a complaint against my MCPs?
+2. How can I file a complaint against my managed care plan?

-If you are not satisfied with your MCP, you can make a complaint.
-You can contact your MCP’s Member Services Department or write to your MCP to file a grievance.
-Your MCP must research and respond to your grievance in accordance with Ohio Administrative Code Rule 5160-26-08.4.
+If you are not satisfied with your managed care plan, you can make a complaint.
+You can contact your managed care plan’s member services department or write to your managed care plan to file a grievance.
+Your managed care plan must research and respond to your grievance in accordance with Ohio Administrative Code Rule 5160-26-08.4.

 The Office of the State Long-Term Care Ombudsman is a consumer advocacy program that can help with concerns about any aspect of care available through MyCare Ohio.
 Ombudsman provide information and investigate complaints impacting MyCare Ohio consumers.
 Contact an ombudsman by emailing MyCareOmbudsman@age.ohio.gov or by calling 1-800-282-1206 (TTY Ohio Relay Service: 1-800-750-0750).